JohnTheCoolingFan/mtzip/README.md

 # mtzip

-MTZIP (Stands for Multi-Threaded ZIP) is a library for making zip archives utilising all the threads of the machine.
+MTZIP (Stands for Multi-Threaded ZIP) is a library for making zip archives while utilising all available performance available with multithreading.
+Amount of threads can be limited by the user.

 Example usage: